What you need to know about your Town of Okotoks assessment.

-This is a Province wide statutory requirement which allows all assessors across the Province to annually analyze all market and sales data, draw conclusions, and conduct valuations on all properties in the Province.
+This is a Province wide statutory requirement which allows all assessors across the Province to annually analyze all market and sales data, draw conclusions, and conduct valuations prior to mailing Assessment Notices each year.
 All properties are assessed with the same effective date so all assessments are uniformly updated at the same time.

 The intent of reassessing properties is to retain the competitive placement of each property in the assessment hierarchy.
 The reassessments ensure that all properties are assessed and paying tax on an equitable basis when compared to each other.
 Reassessments adjust assessments to reflect differing rates of value change between various property types and areas.
 The intent is to ensure each property retains its relative competitiveness and contribution to the total assessment pie.
 Certain property types or neighbourhoods can experience value changes at differing rates.
 The reassessment reflects differing value change rates to ensure all properties are retaining their respective share slice of the entire Town assessment pie.